xanni/bardrr-session_ender/notes.md

 - pseudocode:
+  - clean
+    - getEndedSessions
+    - for each endedSession
+      - if exists in clickhouse then try delete from postgres, catch log
+      - else try move, catch log
+  - move
+    - try insert into clickhouse, throw
+    - try delete from postgres, throw
   - iterate over sessions that have started but not yet ended (i.e. the entirety of the intermediary store)
     - if last event timestamp is not withing the last X minutes, then end the session
       - update the session's end time to be the timestamp of the last event